Jesewe/pdfworker/README.md

 ## Features

 - **Convert PDF to Images**: Extracts each page of a PDF and saves it as an image in the selected output folder.
 - **Extract Text from PDF**: Extracts all text from a PDF and saves it as a text file.
 - **Merge PDFs**: Combines multiple PDF files into a single PDF.
 - **Split PDF**: Splits a PDF into individual pages, each saved as a separate PDF file.
+- **Encrypt PDF**: Adds password protection to a PDF, ensuring that only users with the correct password can open it.
+- **Decrypt PDF**: Removes password protection from a PDF, making it accessible without a password.
+- **Add Watermark**: Applies a watermark from another PDF file to all pages of a selected PDF.
+- **Compress PDF**: Reduces the file size of a PDF while maintaining its content and quality.
+- **Extract Images from PDF**: Extracts all embedded images from a PDF and saves them in the selected output folder.

 ## Requirements